Super-Thomas/MA35D1_SPI_SLAVE_WITH_DMA/ReadMe.md

 The default SPI kernel driver in the Nuvoton BSP often forces hardware registers into Master mode even when Slave mode is declared in the Device Tree.
 This leads to bus contention and voltage drops on the Chip Select (CS) pin.
 This repository provides a kernel driver patch to resolve these issues, along with application code to verify proper operation.

+## IMPORTANT: Hardware Modification Required
+On the NUMAKER-MA35D1 evaluation board, pins PL.0 to PL.3 are hard-wired to the **UART11** interface by default via series resistors.
+To use these pins for SPI2 communication without signal interference, you must remove the series resistors connected to **UART11** on the board.

 ---

 ## 🛠️ Kernel Domain Changes